TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

 That this is not a coincidence is the content of the following theorem, the proof of which is beyond the scope of this linear algebra book.
-(The interested reader can of course search the internet on "Cayley-Hamilton".)
+(The interested reader can of course find a proof here: [Cayley-Hamilton theorem](https://en.wikipedia.org/wiki/Cayley%E2%80%93Hamilton_theorem).)

 ::::::{prf:theorem}  Cayley-Hamilton
 :label: Thm:Eigenvalues:CayleyHamilton